Frequently Asked Questions

-- Probation - previously on good standing and CUMGPA less than 2.00
+- Probation - previously on good standing and cumulative GPA less than 2.00

-- Continued Probation - previously on probation and CUMGPA less than 2.00
+- Continued Probation - previously on probation and cumulative GPA less than 2.00

-- Suspension - previously on continued probation and CUMGPA less than 2.00.
+- Suspension - previously on continued probation and cumulative GPA less than 2.00.
 Usually cannot enroll in the University for three (3) regular quarters.
 All such cases are reviewed on an individual basis by a college committee.
 Must apply for the suspension to be lifted and readmission.

-- Dismissal - usually after a suspension has been lifted and a CUMGPA of 2.00 has not been earned in the specified time period.
+- Dismissal - usually after a suspension has been lifted and a cumulative GPA of 2.00 has not been earned in the specified time period.
 Considered permanent in nature and not lifted for readmission.

-NOTE: In the College of Pharmacy or College of Business Administration a quarter GPA (SGPA) of less than 1.00 will result in a LT (Letter to Follow) standing and can then result in Probation or Suspension.
+NOTE: In the College of Pharmacy or College of Business Administration a Term GPA of less than 1.00 will result in a LT (Letter to Follow) standing and can then result in Probation or Suspension.

 In addition there are two (2) temporary standings

-- Deferred - An "Incomplete ("I") or a "No Report ("NR") prevents determining the proper status until removed.
+- Deferred - An "Incomplete ("I") prevents determining the proper status until removed.